aker-1/GeminaL/README.md

 # What is GeminaL?

-KasperScan is an open-source tool written in Bash, utilizing the Kaspersky API to scan :
+GeminaL is an open-source tool written in Bash,<br>
-- Hashes
-- URLs
-- IP Addresses
-- Files
-- And more...
+allowing to you to use ai in your terminal

 <br><br>